-Under current legislation, when you withdraw funds from the Scheme in New Zealand the amount withdrawn will not be subject to any further taxation (i.e. it will be paid tax-free).
+Under current legislation, when you withdraw funds from the Scheme (subject to the comments at paragraph 5.13) in New Zealand the amount withdrawn will not be subject to any further taxation (i.e. it will be paid tax-free).